On the One-Loop Exactness of Gravity Partition Function: Acknowledgements:

 \section{Acknowledgements:}

+The authors thanks K. Jensen for useful comments.
 The computation presented in this paper partially resorted to FeynCalc \cite{FeynCalc1, FeynCalc2, FeynCalc3}.
 The computational resources used in this work were provided in part by the HPC center DIRAC, funded by IFIBA (UBA-CONICET) and part of SNCAD-MinCyT initiative, Argentina.